SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 Full email signatures are great when they have:

 * A little **branding** and advertising (can be a tagline or company news), so people know instantly who it is from
 * Your **phone number** (in international format - it's important to add the country code so people from all around the world can easily add you to their contacts - as per [Do you know the right format to show phone numbers?](/do-you-know-the-right-format-to-show-your-phone-number))
 * Your company **website link** (e.g. www.ssw.com.au/)
 * Your **social media** and **blog** link
 * Your **IM** link (E.g. [Teams](https://www.msoutlook.info/question/teams-chat-link-in-email-signature) or [Facebook Messenger](https://medium.com/@michael_at_message/getting-a-facebook-messenger-link-and-messenger-code-dc27ee70a172))
 * Your **position**
 * Your **location** (city/country) where you are based

 ::: info
-**Note:** You [can't add hyperlinks to signatures if you are using the Outlook App](https://outlook.uservoice.com/forums/293349-outlook-for-ios/suggestions/8632618-html-signatures) – what a shame.
+**Note:** You [can't add hyperlinks to signatures if you are using the Outlook App](https://answers.microsoft.com/en-us/outlook_com/forum/all/add-hyperlink-to-outlook-signature-on-iphone-and/56edcf68-a1ba-43c1-80cc-49b3248b25e8) – what a shame.
 :::

 ### Mobile Signature

-Use the "mobile signature" when sending emails from your phone.
+Use the **mobile signature** when sending emails from your phone.
 Mobile signatures are not easily customized so they can be simpler.

 ::: greybox
 Get Outlook for Android
 :::
 ::: bad
-Figure: Bad example - This default signature sucks
+Figure: Bad example - The default signature
 :::

 ::: greybox